woblerr/pgbackrest_exporter/README.md

 usage: pgbackrest_exporter [<flags>]

 Flags:
   -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
       --prom.port="9854"         Port for prometheus metrics to listen on.
       --prom.endpoint="/metrics"
                                  Endpoint used for metrics.
       --prom.web-config=""       [EXPERIMENTAL] Path to config yaml file that can enable TLS or authentication.
       --collect.interval=600     Collecting metrics interval in seconds.
       --backrest.config=""       Full path to pgBackRest configuration file.
       --backrest.config-include-path=""
                                  Full path to additional pgBackRest configuration files.
       --backrest.stanza-include="" ...
                                  Specific stanza for collecting metrics.
 Can be specified several times.
       --backrest.stanza-exclude="" ...
                                  Specific stanza to exclude from collecting metrics.
 Can be specified several times.
+      --backrest.backup-type=""  Specific backup type for collecting metrics.
+One of: [full, incr, diff].
       --verbose.info             Enable additional metrics labels.
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json]
 ```

 #### Additional description of flags.